Wonderful Crazy Night

-Wonderful Crazy Night is the thirtieth studio album by English musician Elton John.
+Wonderful Crazy Night is the thirtieth studio album by British musician Elton John.
 It was released on 5 February 2016.
 It is John's first album since 2006's The Captain & the Kid to feature the Elton John Band and was written and recorded in 17 days.
 John's long-standing percussionist, Ray Cooper, makes his first appearance on any of John's albums since Made in England in 1995.
-This is Kim Bullard's first appearance on keyboards, replacing Guy Babylon, and when Matt Bissonette replaced Bob Birch on bass.
+This is Kim Bullard's first appearance on keyboards, replacing Guy Babylon, and Matt Bissonette replaced Bob Birch on bass.
 The album debuted at number eight on the U.S Billboard 200 with sales of 58,000 album-equivalent units sold.